AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-the-correct-cloud-project.md

 ---
-title: Cannot access correct Adobe Commerce cloud project
+title: Cannot access correct Adobe Commerce account/project or the project is missing from your account
 description: This article provides a fix for the issue when you are unable to access the correct cloud Adobe Commerce project when there are changes in ownerships or changes in email addresses.
 exl-id: 165b9a18-6e84-4f0f-b377-a07152d55c9e
 hide: yes